Chapter 44 : Goosebumps

 Cooper threw his head back and chuckled.
 “Of course.
 She just doesn’t know it yet.”

 Another one of Cooper’s friends saved me by asking the same question already on the tip of my tongue.
 “What does that mean?”

 “Well, my father wants as many civilians at the conference when we siege it.
 The more civilians there, the more people there to get hurt, and the more likely the Minister will have to surrender.
 Evelyn trusts me — she follows me around like a lost puppy, after all,” Cooper smirked knowingly.
 “Which makes her the perfect hostage if the situation requires it.”

 “Excuse me,” I murmured, breathless.
-I stood up abruptly, not caring about how conspicuous I was being, and stumbled down the platform.
-I don’t think Cooper even noticed my exit, though.
+I stood up abruptly, not caring about how conspicuous I was being, and stumbled my way down the platform.
+I doubted Cooper even noticed my exit, though.
 He was too busy bragging to his friends.

 I was close to hyperventilating.

 Before I knew it, I was stumbling straight into another body, pitching forward as I trampled over a pair of big feet.
 I looked up, blinking dazedly, to see familiar curly hair and light green, dancing eyes.